Try pre-release features¶

-In addition to nightly releases, we’re also introducing two new namespaces for Streamlit features:
+In addition to nightly releases, we also have two naming conventions for less stable Streamlit features:

-st.experimental.
-These are basically prefixes we attach to our function names to make sure their status is clear to everyone.
+st.experimental_.
+These distinctions are prefixes we attach to our function names to make sure their status is clear to everyone.

-Here’s a quick rundown of what you get from each namespace:
+Here’s a quick rundown of what you get from each naming convention:

 st: this is where our core features like

 st.dataframelive.
 If we ever make backward-incompatible changes to these, they will take place gradually and with months of announcements and warnings.